runtime-monitoring/explanator2/README.md

+This repository is no longer maintained.

+We extended the specification language of Explanator2, and the resulting tool is named [WhyMon](https://github.com/runtime-monitoring/whymon).

 # Explanator2: Judgment Day

-The Explanator2 is an online monitor that produces verdicts in the form of explanations for Metric Temporal Logic formulas on arbitrary traces.
+Explanator2 is an online monitor that produces verdicts in the form of explanations for Metric Temporal Logic formulas on arbitrary traces.

 It is the successor of the [Explanator](https://bitbucket.org/traytel/explanator/src/master/), a previous work by [Bhargav Bhatt](https://bhargavbh.github.io/) and [Dmitriy Traytel](https://www21.in.tum.de/~traytel/).